binxio/krmx-demo/slides/slides.md

 # Why isn't plain WebSocket good enough?

-- API is based on single client to server connection
+- WebSocket API is based on single client to server connection
+  - While... server should know which other clients are available
   - While... clients should know which other clients are connected
-  - While... server should know which clients are connected
-- WebSocket connection can be interrupted
+- A WebSocket connection can be interrupted
-  - While... we want to wait for a client to reconnect
+  - While... we want to allow a client to reconnect
+- WebSocket API has no addons
-- No features
+  - While... we want basic user features
-  - While... we want basic game feature immediately
+  - While... we want custom features

 ## ==> `krmx` to the rescue!